The vaccine and other medication

 PHE COVID-19 Vaccination Programme Information for Healthcare Professionals suggests that, as the COVID-19 vaccines are non-live vaccines, COVID-19 treatments such as dexamethasone, convalescent plasma or monoclonal antibody treatment are not anticipated to contraindicate vaccine administration.
 Although theoretically, high levels of antibodies in the convalescent plasma could interfere with the immune response to the vaccine, passively acquired antibodies from the plasma treatment are not thought to persist for long, so by the time a person who has received this is well enough to receive a COVID-19 vaccination, these antibodies are likely to have gone.

 In addition, as COVID-19 vaccines do not contain a live virus, response to vaccination will not be affected by anti-viral medication.

 The vaccine “in-syringe” with other products

-The manufacturer’s information for healthcare professionals states the vaccine should not be mixed in the same syringe as other products.
+The manufacturer’s information for healthcare professionals states the vaccine should not be mixed with other medicinal products or diluted.